fantauzzi/CarND-MPC-Project/README.md

 At the heart of any MPC there is a process model.
 In this case, a kinematic model, describing and anticipating how the car moves based on its actuators (steering wheel, accelerator and brakes).

-The model I adopted assumes the car moves on a level plane, and describes the state of the car at time `t` as a six components vector:
+The model I adopted assumes the car moves on a level plane, and describes the state of the car at time `t` with a six components vector:

 [comment]: <> "(
 (x_t, y_t, v_t, \psi_t, cte_t, \psi e_t)